crimestop/cppTypeParser/README.md

 ## Usage

-Please insert C++ type in the input block and click the "parse the type" button.
+Please input the C++ type and click the "parse the type" button.

 The parsed type is shown below and the hidden block can be clicked to expand and hide.